markuched13/markuched13.github.io/posts/bof/write.md

 [*] Stopped process './write432' (pid 136934)
 ```

-Here's the solution for the x64 binary
+Here's the solution for the x64 binary ................coming soon i when i come back from church today